How Hard is the Psychology Licensure Exam Really? No Sugarcoating

 At least three to four months of serious prep.
 If you start a week before, you might as well plan your retake.

-Only if you’ve met all the requirements.
-That includes your practicum hours and paperwork.
+Only if you’ve met all the requirements, including your practicum hours and required paperwork.

 You can try again.
 It’s not ideal, but it’s not a career-ending moment either.
 Dust off and go again.